LIKBF RULE CLARIFICATION AND Introduction to LIKBF Rules – note we follow KBF Rules

 iii.
 Disqualification from the tournament in question

-B. Following a review of evidence, a determination by KBF Director of Operations of cheating or conviction of fraud will result in permanent revocation of KBF Membership, suspension from all Kayak Bass Fishing competition and KBF-affiliated Events, and series, and revocation of all KBF Social Media privileges.
-The findings will be published on a password-protected KBF Members-only web page.
+B. Following a review of evidence, a determination by the LIKBF Tournament Director and/or Board of Directors, cheating or conviction of fraud will result in permanent revocation of LIKBF Membership, suspension from all Long Island Kayak Bass Fishing competition and LIKBF-affiliated Events, and series, and revocation of all LIKBF Social Media privileges.
+The findings will be published on a password-protected LIKBF Members-only web page.

 C. Competitor acknowledges that (i.) the use of polygraph tests may be necessary to verify compliance with rules and to settle disputes and (ii.) entry constitutes acceptance of this requirement and agreement to abide by its conclusion.
 Refusal by a Competitor to submit to a polygraph test is grounds for immediate disqualification from the KBF Event and prohibition against future participation in any KBF-affiliated Event.
 Results of a polygraph test will not be the sole determining factor in a KBF Management Review of a Competitor’s eligibility for awards and qualification for future participation but may be one of several factors considered in such review.